vhvb1989/goaca/README.md

 # Go Application for Azure Container Apps

-This is a simple Go application that can be deployed to Azure Container Apps using the Azure CLI.
+This is a simple Go application that can be deployed to Azure Container Apps using the Azure Developer CLI (azd).

 ## Prerequisites